- Long-term storage with arbitrary retention.

 Full disclosure: I’m the core developer of VictoriaMetrics, so the article may be biased.
 Though I tried hard to be fair :) Feel free commenting the article if you think it should be extended with additional information.

 The article didn’t cover unique features for Thanos and VictoriaMetrics.
-For instance, Thanos supports deduplication from Prometheus HA pairs and two-level downsampling — to 5 minute and 1 hour intervals, while VictoriaMetrics provides extended PromQL with common table expressions and accepts data ingestion via Graphite, OpenTSDB and Influx protocols.
+For instance, Thanos supports deduplication from Prometheus HA pairs and two-level downsampling — to 5 minute and 1 hour intervals, while VictoriaMetrics provides PromQL extensions with common table expressions and accepts data ingestion via Graphite, OpenTSDB and Influx protocols.
 It is quite easy to setup deduplication from Prometheus HA pairs in VictoriaMetrics with Promxy assistance — see these docs.